The Menstrual Cycle

 If an egg has been fertilised, it will implant in the lining of the uterus.
 At this point, it produces its own hormones to maintain the corpus luteum.
 That way, the lining will remain in the uterus throughout the pregnancy.
 If an egg is not fertilised, the corpus luteum withers at around day 22.
 Once the corpus luteum has died and stopped producing hormones, the lining of the uterus sheds.

-Periods can affect women in many different ways, some women may suffer from very heavy periods and period pains while other may not be affected by their period.
+Periods can affect women in many different ways; some women may suffer from very heavy periods and period pains, while others may not be affected by their period.
 There are a range of products that women can use to ease period pains such as Feminax Ultra (currently out of stock, Naproxen 250mg is a recommended alternative for period pain treatment) and Mefenamic Acid.

 What happens during ovulation?

 The ovulation process occurs approximately 24 hours after a surge in luteinizing hormone (LH).

 Ovulation is the release of an egg from an ovary, where it has matured over the previous two weeks.